Simon-Brandt/ShellArgparser/docs/src.md

 ```
 <!-- </include> -->

-Two plus signs together are interpreted by the argparser as sign to re-start the parsing of keyword arguments.
+Two plus signs together are interpreted by the Argparser as sign to re-start the parsing of keyword arguments.
 You can imagine the plus signs as crossed hyphens, thus negating their meaning (as is done for flags in a later example).

 Setting `--` after the positional argument&ndash;only part has started (*i.e.*, after a previous `--`) makes this second `--` a positional argument.
 In contrast, setting `++` after `--` re-starts the usual parsing, so the following argument is parsed as keyword argument if it starts with a hyphen (or a plus sign for flags, see below), and as positional argument, else.

 Setting `--` after `++` stops the parsing (possibly again), while setting `++` after `++` means to parse a following non-hyphenated argument as positional, instead of as value to the previous keyword argument.
 You may rarely need the `++`, but a possible use case for scripts would be to gather command-line arguments or values from different processes, like *via* command/process substitution.
 Then, you can just combine the two streams, without needing to care whether both may set a `--`.
 Just join them with a `++` and the parsing occurs as expected.

 As we saw in the two examples, options can have name aliases, *i.e.*, any number of synonymous option names pointing to the same entity (argument identifier in the arguments definition).
 Thereby, not only aliases with two hyphens (so-called long options) are possible, but also some with only one leading hyphen (short options).
 For fast command-line usage, short options are convenient to quickly write a command; but for scripts, the long options should be preferred as they carry more information due to their verbose name (like, what does `-v` mean&mdash;is it `--version`, `--verbose`, or even `--verbatim`?).
-The argparser allows an arbitrary number of short and/or long option names for a keyword argument to be defined, and options can be provided by any alias on the command line.
+The Argparser allows an arbitrary number of short and/or long option names for a keyword argument to be defined, and options can be provided by any alias on the command line.

 Further, long option names can be abbreviated, as long as no collision with other names arises (like when giving `--verb` in the example above).
 This requires [`ARGPARSER_ALLOW_OPTION_ABBREVIATION`](#657-argparser_allow_option_abbreviation) to be set to `true`.
 In contrast, short option names may be merged with their value or other short option names (if they're flags, see below), given that [`ARGPARSER_ALLOW_OPTION_MERGING`](#658-argparser_allow_option_merging) is set to `true`.
 For the sake of an example without needing a novel script, we'll set the latter variable to the environment of the script execution by prefixing the assignments to the usual command line: